bartificer/programming-by-stealth/docs/pbs16.md

 # PBS 16 of X – JS Callbacks

 In the previous instalment we introduced the concept of JavaScript functions.
-We learned how to all existing functions, and how to create out own.
+We learned how to call existing functions, and how to create our own.

-In this instalment we’re going to take our understanding of functions to the next level.
-The techniques we encounter today would be considered advanced techniques in most other languages, and you could spend years developing in Java and never encounter an anonymous function.
+In this instalment, we’re going to take our understanding of functions to the next level.
+The techniques we encounter today would be considered advanced techniques in most other languages.
+You could spend years developing in Java and never encounter an anonymous function.
 However, because of how JavaScript is integrated into HTML documents, these techniques are considered fundamental in JavaScript, and anonymous functions are a dime a dozen!

 Before we delve into anonymous functions, we’ll start by taking a deeper look at how JavaScript deals with function arguments.

-# Matching Podcast Episode 442
+## Matching Podcast Episode 442

 Listen Along: Chit Chat Across the Pond Episode 442